 Oleic acid is the most important and most famous representative of Omega-9 fatty acids and exists mainly in olive oil.
 It has a positive influence on the ratio between “good” cholesterol (HDL) and total cholesterol and on blood fats (triglycerides).
 Omega-9 fatty acids are important for nerve conductivity and for the formation of hormones and cell membranes.

 Monounsaturated fatty acids are a component of animal and vegetable products.
 Like Omega-3 fatty acids, they are part of marine animals and fish oil.
 They are also found in nuts, seeds, and olives.
 Above all, the healthy olive and canola oils consist for the most part of Omega-9 fatty acids.
 Canola oil contains up to 65 percent and olive oil up to 75 percent.
 Almost only oleic acid promotes healthy cholesterol levels.

 You can find a much better ratio of Omega-3, Omega-6, and Omega-9 fatty acids in the Mediterranean meals than in our typical Western diet.
 A characteristic feature of the Mediterranean diet is the abundant use of fresh food like fruit, vegetables, seeds, and nuts.
-It is also popular for those favoring a low consumption of red meat and a high intake of fish and olive oil.
+It is also popular for those favoring a low consumption of red meat and a high intake of fishand olive oil.
 The high content of monounsaturated fatty acids is emphasized in this diet.
-Same goes for the low ratio of Omega-6 fatty acids to Omega-3 fatty acids.
+The same goes for the low ratio of Omega-6 fatty acids to Omega-3 fatty acids.
 This is perhaps one of the reasons why heart attacks and strokes are less common in the Mediterranean countries than in the USA.
-In any case, it is worth to include a balanced amount of Omega-3, 6 or 9 foods in your diet.
+In any case, it is worth including a balanced amount of Omega-3, 6, or 9 foods in your diet.